AngheloAmir/SimpleMultiplayerJackEnPoy/step-documentation.md

 "

 ## After adjusting the Vercel environment variables

 After visiting the deployed backend, i need to ask the ai to adjust the frontend to use the url "https://simple-multiplayer-jack-en-poy-backendexpress-g6sex8t9t.vercel.app/"

 "Please adjust the frontend to use the url "https://simple-multiplayer-jack-en-poy-backendexpress-g6sex8t9t.vercel.app/""

+## After confirming the app is working in Vercel

+"Add Readme.md file in the root folder and add information as needed."